vonschutter/RTD-Setup/README.md

 ## Installing In Windows

-If you want to run the **Software Bundle Installer** (and optimizer) in Windows 10; please use the link below to save the script locally.
-Since it does not make sense to use linux tools in Windows, the power tools themselves are not made available in the Windows environment; but, since the power tools do include an option for automatically building a Windows Desktop Virtual Machine (VDI) in Linux; the **Software Bundle Installer** for Windows will be run for you automatically inside the Virtual Machine by downloading and executing **rtd-me.sh.cmd** in the VM.
+If you want to run the **Software Bundle Installer** (and optimizer) in Windows 10 or Windows 11, please use the link below to save the script locally.
+Since it does not make sense to use linux tools in Windows, the power tools themselves are not made available in the Windows environment; but, since the power tools do include an option for automatically building a Windows Desktop Virtual Machine (VDI) in Linux, the **Software Bundle Installer** for Windows will be run for you automatically inside the Virtual Machine by downloading and executing **rtd-me.sh.cmd** in the VM.

 On Windows rtd-me.sh.cmd will automatically: